bee-queue/bee-queue/README.md

   - Ideally be as small as possible (1kB or less)
 - `options`: object used by Bee-Queue to store timeout, retries, etc.
   - Do not modify directly; use job methods instead.
 - `queue`: the Queue responsible for this instance of the job.
-This will either:
+This is either:
   - the queue that called `createJob` to make the job
   - the queue that called `process` to process it
 - `progress`: number; progress between 0 and 100, as reported by `reportProgress`.